-Notice of each regular meeting of the Board or any (special) Committee or a Standing Committee shall be mailed to each Director and to each local newspaper of general circulation, radio or television station, and to persons located within the territory of the District who have requested notice of such meeting in writing.
-(The Board may establish, from time to time, reasonable fees to reimburse the District for the cost of fulfilling such requests.)
-Such notice shall be mailed at least eight days in advance of such meeting and shall specify the time and place of the meeting.
+Notice of each regular meeting of the Board or any (special)-Committee or a Standing Committee-shall be disseminated as follows: (1) via email to each Director and those who subscribe to meeting notices via email; and (2) via mail mailed to each Director and to each local newspaper of general circulation, radio or television station, and to persons located within the territory of the District who have requested notice of such meeting in writing.
+(The Board may establish, from time to time, reasonable fees to reimburse the District for the cost of fulfilling such requests.).
+Such notice shall be emailed and mailed, pursuant to this section, at least eight three calendar days in advance of such meeting and shall specify the time and place of the meeting.